ladral/qnap-nextcloud/README.md

 Choose a name for the Container and paste the content of the docker-compose.yml into the YAML section and click on the create button.

 ## Setup Nextcloud
-After the container is created, open the nextcloud web interface on https://NAS-IP:9443/
+After the container is created, open the Nextcloud web interface on https://NAS-IP:9443/

 ![Nextcloud Settings](.attachments/NextcloudSettings.png)